If you’re still on the fence about buying a Chromebook, this article may just push you over- to the “buy one” side that

 - You have no idea what changes the update made

 Sound familiar?
 As a Windows 7 user, I’ve experienced all of these.

 On a Chromebook though, it’s almost the complete opposite.
 Well, maybe not opposite, but a convenient process.

 When Chrome OS has an update, it’ll automatically download it into your system.
 Your browser will turn orange with a notification, and you simply click on update.
 There is absolutely no slowdown when it’s downloading a new update.
 You won’t even notice it.
 You can also update whenever you feel like it.
 It won’t bug you other than a color change.
 It’s very subtle.

 Then, after you click update, it does it while you can work on other things.
 The update will complete, and it’ll then ask you to restart it to complete the update.
 Again, you can choose to keep working or restart it.
 Chances are, you’ll restart your device to finish the update.

 Because it’ll only take like 6 seconds for it to restarts.
 Seriously.

 After it restarts, you can view the changelog and see exactly what the update did, if you care.
 It’s not vague and doesn’t give you generic descriptions like “updated a Microsoft core service.”

 For people like me who need to know everything, it really calms my nerves.
 I also like to see how Chome is improving itself.
 But that’s just me.
 Most people probably don’t care.

-Chromebook Benefit 10: Chromebooks are the cheapest bang for your buck for a laptop
+Benefit 10: They’re the cheapest bang for your buck for a laptop

-Yes, the main reason why many people who are new to laptops are speculating buying a Chromebook is the price.
-Chromebooks are super cheap and easily affordable, whether you don’t know the difference between Chrome OS and Windows OS, or if you’re a developer designing the next biggest app.
+Yes, the main reason why many people who are new to laptops are speculating buying one is the price.
+They’re super cheap and easily affordable, whether you don’t know the difference between Chrome OS and Windows OS, or if you’re a developer designing the next biggest app.

-Most Chromebooks are under $300, and come with everything you need to get the most of your laptop.
+Most are under $300, and come with everything you need to get the most of your laptop.